 - it’s for anyone who is pre-diabetic

-- if you want or need to lower your blood sugar or A1C levels
+- if you want or need to support healthy blood sugar or A1C levels

 - if you want to lose fat, especially the stubborn belly fat